• Skip to primary navigation

 How to make granola

-Good news!
-Homemade granola is literally so very easy to make!
-All you need to do is mix all of the ingredients together in one bowl, lay it flat on a baking sheet, and bake!
+This granola recipe is a very forgiving one with many ingredients that can be easily swapped out for other products that you may have.
+It’s easy to make too!
+All you need to do is mix all of the ingredients together in one bowl, lay it flat on a baking sheet, and bake.
+Once completely cooled, you will be able to break the granola up into desirable size clusters.
+Here’s the full how-to:

 In a large bowl, mix the oats, salt, chia seeds, and cinnamon.